Afternoon Tea Charcuterie: A Stacked High Tea

 Instructions

-• Assemble the finger sandwiches and use a sharp serrated knife to remove the crusts from the sliced bread so that four smaller sandwiches can be made from one regular sized sandwich.
-Each sandwich should be about 1×1 inches wide and thick.
+• Assemble the finger sandwiches and use a sharp serrated knife to remove the crusts from the sliced bread so that four smaller sandwiches can be made from one regular-sized sandwich.
+Each sandwich should be about 1×1 inch wide and thick.
 Dress up the sandwiches with fresh herbs and microgreens as desired.

-• Assemble the croustini with prosciutto, slices of brie and about a teaspoon of whole grain mustard (per croustini).
-Repeat the same process with the slices of lox and cream cheese.
-Keep at room temperature – and make these closer to when time comes to serve so that the croustini don't get soggy.
+• Assemble the crostini with prosciutto, slices of brie, and about a teaspoon of whole grain mustard (per crostini).
+Repeat the same process with the slices of smoked salmon and cream cheese.
+Keep at room temperature and make these closer to serving time so the crostini don't get soggy.

 • Assemble the cranachan or parfait as desired.
 Chill until ready to set the table and serve.